 Despite decades of failure scientists are still looking for organic causes.
 As an example I give a study of Charité’s (Germany’s largest and most prestigious hospital) psychologist, for which she was awarded a doctor title.

-evaluated differently: averse stimuli were evaluated as more unpleasant as neutral stimuli, positive stimuli more pleasant than neutral stimuli.
-In analogue, it showed a higher level of fear in all groups at averse stimuli than at neutral/positive stimuli, as a lower level of fear at positive stimuli compared with negative stimuli.”
+evaluated differently: aversive stimuli were evaluated as more unpleasant as neutral stimuli, positive stimuli more pleasant than neutral stimuli.
+In analogue, it showed a higher level of fear in all groups at aversive stimuli than at neutral/positive stimuli, as a lower level of fear at positive stimuli compared with negative stimuli.”

 rate variability, and looks inside the brain chemistry (too high serotonin level) for the cause of AN.
 At least in her publications she tries to explain the disease with the biomedical model, being in line with psychiatry, which denies, ignores or neglects psycho-social-cultural causes of mental “diseases”.